NickChalevas/Greek-Voice-Assistant/README.md

 # Greek Voice Assistant Script Documentation

 ## Overview
-This Python script creates a desktop voice assistant application with a graphical interface using PyQt5.
+This Python script runs a desktop voice assistant application with a graphical interface using PyQt5.
 The assistant listens to Greek speech input, processes it using OpenAI's GPT-4 model, and responds in Greek using text-to-speech.

 ## Features
 - Speech recognition in Greek